uChip/RotaryEncoderBOBs/README.md

   * PEC16 edge - http://www.oshpark.com/shared_projects/QfFKi2uG

 ## Status
-  * EN12-VS edge - PCBs layout tested to be correct, holes have been enlarged in latest rev to ease assembly
+  * EN12-VS edge - PCB layout tested to be correct, holes have been enlarged in latest rev to ease assembly
-  * PEC16 edge - not yet tested, board assembled and in test.
+  * PEC16 edge - PCB layout tested to be correct.
   * PEC16 straddle - not yet tested, board not yet ordered

 ## File Formats